 At A Glance: Our Top Picks for Beginners & Hobby Welders

-We’ll also talk about some popular welding techniques, and the advantages and disadvantages.
-In addition, we’ll cover how easy it is to learn each one, and what each welding machine is typically used for.
+Finally, we'll go over some popular welding techniques, especially for hobby welding and the advantages and disadvantages.
+In addition, we’ll cover how easy it is to learn and use each one, and what each welding machine is typically used for.

 By Gregory Sanders: This article has been updated to reflect the most accurate information regarding beginner-friendly welders available for those who are interested in learning how to weld.
 The best 6 available have changed, and information has been added to assist individuals in finding the best welders for beginners available on the market.
 The FAQ has also been updated.

 Our Score: 85/100

 Our Score: 79/100

 Our Score: 71/100

 Miller Electric is one of the most prominent brands in the welder industry.
 It's certainly up there with the top brands rated as the best welders for beginners to get started.